orvi-tmp/learning-c-with-pebble/chapter09.md

     *(select + 2) = '!';
     *(select + 3) = '\0';

-It should be clear that we can manipulate strings using array and pointer notation in ways we are, by now, accustomed to.
+It should be clear that we can manipulate strings using array and pointer notation in ways to which we are, by now, accustomed.
 Note as well the last line, which places a null character marker at the end of the copied string.
 We will examine such terminators in the next section.

 One warning needs to be made about string assignment.
 We can initialize strings, be we cannot assign strings through the assignment operator.
 Consider this code: